Lemon Balm | Melissa officinalis

 Benefits & Uses

-• Antiviral: Supports immune defense and may help reduce the severity of viral infections, including cold sores.
+• Antiviral: Supports immune defense and may help reduce the severity of viral infections, like herpes.

 • Cholagogue: Stimulates bile flow to aid digestion and liver function.